Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 http://geomem.ru/mem_obj.php?id=12908&objcoord=&objokrug=%D6%E5%ED%F2%F0%E0%EB%FC%ED%FB%E9&objoblast=%CB%E8%EF%E5% F6%EA%E0%FF%20%EE%E1%EB%E0%F1%F2%FC&objregion

-The features of these ancient fibers, such as their attachment to iron clumps, are also similar to those found in modern microbes, which use these clumps to hold on to rocks.
-These iron-oxidizing microbes trap iron escaping from underwater vents to use in chemical energy-releasing reactions.
+The features of these ancient fibers, such as their attachment to iron clumps, are also similar to those found in modern microbes that use these clumps to cling to rocks.
+These iron-oxidizing microbes trap iron coming out of underwater vents to use in reactions that release chemical energy.
 This energy is then used to convert carbon dioxide from the surrounding water into organic matter, which allows microbes to grow.

 How did we know there would be fossils there?

-When we found these fossil structures, we knew that they would be very interesting and promising candidates for hosting microfossils.
-But we had to demonstrate that they really are just that, that they are biological.
-We evaluated all possible scenarios for the formation of tubes and filaments, including chemical gradients in iron-rich gels and metamorphic rock extensions.
-None of the mechanisms fit our observations.
+When we found these fossil structures, we knew they would be very interesting and promising candidates to host microfossils.
+But we needed to demonstrate that this is what they really are, that they are biological.
+We evaluated all possible scenarios for the formation of tubes and filaments, including chemical gradients in iron-rich gels and metamorphic extension of rocks.
+None of the mechanisms matched our observations.

-We then looked at the chemical traces in the rocks that might have been left by microorganisms.
-We found organic matter preserved in the graphite in a way that indicated microbial formation.
-We also found key minerals that are typically produced during the breakdown of biological materials in sediments, such as carbonate and apatite (which contains phosphorus).
-These minerals also appear in granular structures that usually form in sediments around decaying organisms and sometimes retain microfossil structures.
-All these independent observations have become strong evidence in favor of the biological origin of microstructures.
+Then we looked at the chemical signatures in the rocks that might have been left by microorganisms.
+We found organic matter preserved in the graphite in a way that suggested microbial formation.
+We also found key minerals that are typically produced by the breakdown of biological materials in sediments, such as carbonate and apatite (which contains phosphorus).
+These minerals also appear in granular structures that typically form in sediments around decaying organisms and sometimes retain microfossil structures.
+All these independent observations provided strong evidence in favor of the biological origin of the microstructures.

-And they showed a strong biological presence in rocks 3770-4280 million years old, pushing back the earliest known microfossils by 300 million years.
-So that you understand, if we go back 300 million years ago, there will not even be dinosaurs there, they have not yet appeared.
+And they demonstrated a strong biological presence in rocks 3,770–4,280 million years old, pushing back the date of the earliest known microfossils by 300 million years.
+So you understand, if we go back 300 million years into the past, there won’t even be dinosaurs there, they haven’t appeared yet.

-The fact that we found these life forms in hydrothermal vent deposits from such early Earth history supports the long-standing theory that life originated in this type of environment.
-The environment in which we found these microfossils, as well as their resemblance to younger fossils and modern bacteria, suggests that their iron-based metabolism was one of the first ways life nurtured itself on Earth.
+The fact that we found these life forms in sediments at hydrothermal vents from so early in Earth's history supports the long-standing theory that life originated in this type of environment.
+The environment in which we found these microfossils, as well as their similarities to younger fossils and modern bacteria, suggests that their iron-based metabolism was one of the first ways in which life nurtured itself on Earth.

-In addition, we should not forget that this discovery shows us that life managed to take over the Earth and quickly develop at a time when there was liquid water on the surface of Mars.
-This leaves us with the exciting possibility that if conditions on the surface of Mars and Earth were similar, life must have appeared on Mars by about 3,770 million years ago.
+Also, let's not forget that this discovery shows us that life managed to take over the Earth and rapidly evolve at a time when there was liquid water on the surface of Mars.
+This leaves us with the exciting possibility that if conditions on the surface of Mars and Earth were similar, life must have emerged on Mars some 3,770 million years ago.
 Or the Earth has become an enviable exception.

 What else to read